tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 }
 ```

-Basically, the pipelining algorithm works as follows:
+Basically, the pipelining algorithm should work as follows:

 1. When the download starts, we send a series of `request` messages to the remote peer.
-The number of sent messages defines the request queue length.
+The number of sent messages becomes the request queue length.
 2. Next, we start waiting for `piece` messages from the peer.
-When a `piece` message is received, we issue the next `request` message.
+When a `piece` message is received, we issue the next `request` message, keeping the request queue full.
-3. We repeat the step #2 in the loop until we receive all blocks.
+3. We repeat the step #2 in the loop until we have received all blocks.

-Also, we'd like the request pipeline to work across the piece boundaries.
+Also, we'd like to avoid delays between pieces.
 That means that once we've finished sending requests for the current piece, we immediately pick the next one and start requesting its blocks.
 In the first version, we'll just order the pieces by their indexes.

 The receiving algorithm also undergoes some changes.
 We're now working with the continuous stream of `piece` messages, decoupled from the corresponding requests: